 These peanut butter cookies are chewy, soft, and bursting with flavor!
 It’s my new favorite dessert recipe, and I can’t wait to serve these at my next party.
-The crisscross shape is easy to achieve and just lovely.
-If you don’t consume peanut products, this peanut butter cookie recipe also works especially well with cashew butter.
-The soft butteriness of cashews bring a whole other level of decadence.
-If you’ve been wanting to learn how to make peanut butter cookies, look no further!
+The crisscross shape is easy to achieve and creates a beautiful presentation.
+If you need to avoid peanut products, this peanut butter cookie recipe also works especially well with cashew butter.

 There’s something about cookies that I love all year long.
 I know people mainly associate them with the holiday season, but in my opinion, that’s a waste of too many fabulous opportunities.

 Let’s think about this.
 Cookies are easy to make, store, and transport.
 They’re pretty.